 Solomon wrote, “Give generously, for your gifts will return to you later.”
 Giving involves risk and opportunity, trust and adventure.
 But God demands it and will always reward it.

 Prayer: Help us, Father, to reach out to those in need, knowing that You will honor our efforts and reward our deeds.
 In Jesus’ Name.
 Amen.

-Scripture for Today: Ecclesiastes 11:1 Cast your bread upon the waters, For you will find it after many days.
+Scripture for Today: Ecclesiastes 11:1 Cast thy bread upon the waters, for thou shalt find it after many days.